 Special focus will be given to the main tracks of the MPIEE programme (infrastructure related to water and environment and transportation engineering).

-The course also aims at presenting the main concepts about the following concepts, methods and tools: Transdisciplinary research, Social network analysis, Qualitative research and Systems thinking.
+The course also aims at presenting the main concepts about the following concepts, methods and tools: Transdisciplinary research, Social network analysis and Qualitative research.

 Learning outcomes

 After completing the course, the students should be able to: